TaddyLab/hockey/code/readme.md

 #Code folder

-To install the lattest [gamlr](https://github.com/mataddy/gamlr) package, you need to wirte the following lines in R.
+To install the lattest [gamlr](https://github.com/mataddy/gamlr) package, you need to download the package from Github and wirte the following lines in R.

 	require(devtools)
 	install("../gamlr-master")